acarlotto/Tic-Tac-Toe-Game/README.md

 # Unsolved problems that will be fixed in next release
 - Design - would like to add to the design in the future.
-- Once a message is displayed wheter error or not the message stays throughout the users experience until the screen is refreshed.
+- Once a message is displayed whether error message or other... the message stays throughout the users experience until the screen is refreshed.

 # Wireframes and User Stories